mynameismylink/F23-Python-Presentation/README.md

 # F23-Python-Presentation
+This is a data group project with the aim to explore the correlations between a country's economy and tobacco use prevalence, with consideration of other factors such as alcohol consumption and gender differences.

 # Presentation 1 - Group 2
 ## Does tobacco have anything to do with GDP per capita, alcohol, or gender?